alampole/btd6farmer/README.md

 ## Issues
 Currently there is a bug in BTD 6 where the keybinds stop working if alt+tab is pressed.
 If by some reason this bug occurs.
 Please press alt ingame after starting the script otherwise the script wont be able to place towers.

+# Current Todos:
+- Prevent bot from starting if on main menu
+- During collection events click on all the "insta monkeys" and not on specific locations
+- click on all popups
+- If game is not open ask if program should open and start
+- Pause bot and enter menu if user presses a pause key *(eg ctrl+p)* press ESC to continue

+### Other things to fix
+- Fix #4